slaeryan/slaeryan.github.io/posts/slae-assignment7-blogpost.md

 There's not much to explain about the encryption/decryption process since it's pretty self-explanatory and the developers of this Python module have done a got job explaining it and creating a wonderfully detailed documentation.
 Have a look at it [here](https://pynacl.readthedocs.io/en/stable/).

-Also my code is beautifully commented to clear any doubts that might arise ;)
+Also, my code is beautifully commented to clear any doubts that might arise ;)

 ### Environmental Keying for shellcode security
 One last thing I want to mention before we jump into the code is a feature that I am quite proud of.